hipe/tmx/fields/doc/issues/014-the-arity-exegesis.md

 together without yet realizing that there may be some utility in separating
 them:

-## what is the sensical range of arguments that may be associated with
+## what is the sensical range of arguments that may be associated with.. :[#here.G]

-  ## a particular actual parameter?
+..a particular actual parameter?

 huh? isn't that a different way of saying the same thing we just finished describing? well, subtly no: on the one hand, for any given "interface"